Rapid PTSD and trauma relief in 1-5 sessions.

 This is how trauma works, whether your injury came from an accident or from the medical system that was supposed to help you.

-The collision, the fall, or the moment you realized something went wrong medically plays on repeat.
+The car crash, the fall, or the moment you realized something was medically wrong plays on repeat.
 You see the other car, hear the impact, and feel your body hit the ground.
-Or, you remember the doctor’s face when they told you about the error, the procedure that went wrong.
+Or, you remember the doctor’s face when they told you about the error.
 And you think about it over and over, without warning, in the middle of ordinary moments.

 Medical settings feel dangerous now, especially if your injury came from one.
 Walking into any healthcare facility can trigger a full panic response.
 Your body reacts like you’re back in that moment when everything went wrong.